 - Order fulfillment

 If a business sets up its sales systems efficiently, much of the order to cash process flow can take place with little to no human interaction.

 The eight steps in the order to cash cycle can be lumped into four major processes: order entry, order fulfillment, billing, and payment.
 Depending on the industry, the order of these processes may change, but the overall process works similarly for each business.

 The order entry process may require manual intervention from a sales representative or an order entered by a customer directly.
 A consistent, high quality order entry system can prevent many problems later in the process, so it is important that this process is thoughtfully built to ensure efficiency and accuracy.

 Order fulfillment varies most widely across industries.
-Construction, manufacturing, and digital product companies all operate very differently.
+Construction, manufacturing, real estate and technology companies all operate very differently.
 Each industry has its own best practices for order fulfillment.
 Whenever possible, invoicing and accepting payment before delivery is ideal.
 This can dramatically shorten the order to cash process time.

 In the ideal world, billing takes place automatically when the order is entered.
 However, most business people know that processes can be far from ideal.
 If ordering, invoicing, and payment collection can all be connected into one system, that will help better manage the flow behind the scenes.

-Payment can be made by issuing a check with check writing software, cash, credit card, debit card, or electronic funds transfer in most cases.
+Payment can be made by issuing a check with check writing software, cash, credit card, debit card, or electronic funds transfer (EFT) in most cases.
 The options each business offers generally depends on the industry and customer needs.
 As a rule, it is best to make it as easy as possible for customers to give you money.
-Doing so ensures customers can pay quickly and on time.

 Order to Cash Best Practices